 Opt for a durable lawn: Just as choosing the right flooring material for inside the home is important, you might also decide that you want a durable, mess-free lawn that your pets can play outside on.
 Artificial grass might be a great option, as a long-lasting alternative that is surging in popularity.
-UK suppliers such as Grass Warehouse even offer pet-friendly, specific ranges that cater to pets and are safe for them to enjoy.
+UK suppliers offer pet-friendly, specific ranges that cater to pets and are safe for them to enjoy.

 Non-toxic plants: Be mindful of the plants and landscaping in your yard.
 Animals can be poisoned by some plants if they consume them.
 Research pet-safe plant options and ensure there are no harmful substances sprayed on your lawn or garden.